vbabashov/house-prices/README.md

 ### 1. Define:

-- Define the Problem: The objective of this ML exercise is to determine the best model to predict house prices in Aimes, IA.
+- Define the Problem: The objective of this ML exercise is to determine the best model to predict the house prices using the Aimes, IA dataset.

 ### 2. Discover: